StjepanBM1/aquaOS/README.md

 # About aquaOS

-## aquaOS is now on a pause for some time unitl I don't realise what to do with it
+## aquaOS is now on a pause for some time until I don't realise what to do with it

 # System Requirements